Blockchains are terrible for the planet. It’s a sad fact as it’s a promising technology but it’s true.

 The basic premise is that instead of computing output making it unprofitable for malicious actors to edit the blockchain, it is now the fact you have to put your money where your mouth is that makes it unprofitable.

-Given that around $30 billion is invested in cryptocurrencies currently, changing the very nature of how they work mid-flight is a perilous task.
+Given that the total market cap of cryptocurrencies is over $2 trillion, changing the very nature of how they work mid-flight is a perilous task.

 That’s why a growing number of blockchain-based organisations are sticking with proof-of-work style consensus mechanisms, but are opting to offset their carbon footprint through various green schemes instead.